edenlabllc/rmk/docs/configuration/configuration-management/init-aws-provider.md

 To **set up an MFA device**, if it is required by the administrator, the following actions should be executed:

-1. Sign in to the AWS Management Console.
+1. Sign in to the "AWS Management Console".
 2. Go to the following page to set up security
    credentials: [My security credentials](https://console.aws.amazon.com/iam/home#/security_credentials)
 3. Navigate to the "Multi-factor authentication (MFA)" section and set up an MFA device.